-All of these things Christ asked her to do.
-Yet, she is blocked by some.
+All of these things God asks her to do.

-Such a prohibition blocks teenage girls — your daughters, grand-daughters, and great-grand-daughters — from loving the Lord her God with all her heart and with all her soul and with all her might.
+Such a prohibition blocks young girls — your daughters, grand-daughters, and great grand-daughters — from loving the Lord her God with all her heart and with all her soul and with all her might.
 It blocks her from serving her neighbor in the assembly.
 And it blocks their moms from doing so, too, and forces them to sit and watch their moms and friends be discriminated against.

 It is way past time that any prohibitions on girls and women in the church come to an end.

 Sources & Notes